Baby is allergic to diapers: what should I do?

 What substances are we talking about?

 These include petroleum derivatives, glyphosate, PCBs and dioxins.
-All these substances are extremely toxic for lhumans, and even more so for babies, whose skin is very fragile and sensitive.
+All these substances are extremely toxic for humans, and even more so for babies, whose skin is very fragile and sensitive.
 That's why it's so important to choose the right diapers for your little one, and to find out what they're made of.
 Also consult toxicological analysis reports.
 If the analyses are not readily available, this is not a good sign.

 How to recognize a diaper allergy?

-Diaper allergy can develop through prolonged contact with the diaper.
+Allergy to diapers can develop through prolonged contact with the diaper.
 Inflammatory skin reactions (redness, itching, hot and painful skin) can have multiple origins, and are sometimes difficult to identify.
 If babies develop allergies easily, it's worth knowing how to recognize them.

 Redness, irritation and itching

-In the event of an allergy to disposable diapers, you may also notice itching and irritation.
+When allergic to disposable diapers, you may also notice itching and irritation.
 Irritation can take the form of skin lesions.

-sIf redness and skin lesions ooze, sbecome infected and itch, this may be a case of mycosis, candidiasis (infection by a fungus) or impetigo (caused by bacteria).
+If the redness and skin lesions ooze, become infected and are accompanied by itching, it may be a case of mycosis, candidiasis (infection by a fungus), or impetigo (caused by bacteria).

 Scales and red patches

-Secondly, you can recognize an allergy by the presence of red patches or scales on your little one's skin.
+Next, you can recognize an allergy by the presence of red patches or scales on your little one's skin.
 The skin may become painful, swollen and hot.

 Papules, vesicles and pustules